Alumni group seeks dialogue and healing after discipline controversy at South Jersey Catholic school

 The issue arose last week when @xmeganadams posted on Twitter that the school had given students a slap on the wrist for what amounted to a rape threat.
 Others chimed in with concerns about the school.

-Michael Chambers, president of Paul VI, told the Inquirer police investigated the incident and decided not to charge the students, though Paul VI disciplined them for violating school policy regarding harassment and threats.
+Michael Chambers, president of Paul VI, told The Inquirer that police investigated the incident and decided not to charge the students, though Paul VI disciplined them for violating school policy regarding harassment and threats.

 At least two of the three students disciplined were on the football team.